 Hence a system based on fossil fuels would be less sustainable, especially given the costs associated with importing fossil fuels and the health impacts on Bhutanese citizens from vehicle exhaust fumes.
-This together with the abundance of hydroelectric power suggests that Bhutan has a unique opportunity to create a rail based electrified transport infrastructure that not only reduces import costs of fuels and harnesses local clean energy sources, but provides faster and more comfortable travel for its citizens.
-This concept is supported in the Bhutan Economic Development Plan that again calls for 'Clean, safe and reliable mass transportation' and specifically mentions the option of '... an electric tram/train network'.
+This together with the abundance of hydroelectric power suggests that it would be valuable to undertake a detailed feasibility study on the potential to create a rail based electrified transport infrastructure that not only reduces import costs of fuels and harnesses local clean energy sources, but provides faster and more comfortable travel for its citizens.
+This concept is supported in the 2010 Bhutan Economic Development Policy that again calls for 'Clean, safe and reliable mass transportation' and specifically mentions the option of '... an electric tram/train network'.

-When considering the most suitable mode of mass transportation for Bhutan there are a number of factors to consider including: the suitability of energy sources (fuel vs electricity); impacts on jobs and wellbeing (especially as there are an estimated 30,000 taxi trips per day in Thimphu); possible routes and corridors within cities and between them; the cost of various options (what to invest in first); and how to stage infrastructure investment over time to deliver reliable mobility.
+When considering the most suitable mode of mass transportation for Bhutan there are a number of factors to consider, including: the suitability of energy sources (fossil fuel vs electricity); impacts on jobs and wellbeing (especially as there are an estimated 30,000 taxi trips per day in Thimphu); possible routes and corridors within cities and between them; the cost of various options (what to invest in first); and how to stage infrastructure investment over time to deliver reliable mobility.
 Such factors are then compared to a range of modal options, such as non-motorised forms (like walking and cycling), vehicles (such as buses and taxis), light rail systems (such as trams, trolley cars and monorails), heavy rail (such as freight and high speed passenger rail), and even cable cars in areas with limited accessibility and steep slopes.